smoke-you/EMBER/docs/WEBSOCKETD.md

 A FreeRTOS task that interacts with users via websocket connections can [receive](#handling-received-messages) and [respond to](#responding-to-received-messages) websocket messages via a handler function, as discussed above.
 However, the principal value of websockets, compared to e.g. HTTP POST requests, is that they allow websocket server tasks to asynchronously transmit (or *push*) content to clients, i.e. without the client polling the server.
 In the context of FreeRTOS, this means that tasks other than the EMBER task must be able to asynchronously transmit messages to websocket clients.

-A websocket server task can identify and transmit to connected clients using the function `void Ember_SelectClients(BaseType_t (*xSelect)(void*, void*), void *pxArg)` exposed by `ember.h`.
+A websocket server task can identify and transmit to connected clients using the function `void Ember_SelectClients(BaseType_t (*xSelect)(void*, void*), void *pvArg)` exposed by `ember.h`.
 This function takes two parameters:
-  * `xSelect` is a function pointer that specifies what to do with `pxArg`; and
+  * `xSelect` is a function pointer that specifies what to do with `pvArg` for each selected `TCPClient_t` instance; and
-  * `pxArg` is a pointer to the data that is to be passed to `xSelect`.
+  * `pvArg` is a pointer to the data that is to be passed to `xSelect`.

-`xSelect` itself is executed by `Ember_SelectClients` once for each `TCPClient_t` instance that is currently connected to the EMBER server; the two `void*` arguments are the current `TCPClient_t` instance and the data supplied as `pxArg`.
+`xSelect` itself is executed by `Ember_SelectClients` once for each `TCPClient_t` instance that is currently connected to the EMBER server; the two `void*` arguments are the current `TCPClient_t` instance and the data supplied as `pvArg`.
 The list of current TCP clients is protected by a FreeRTOS mutex manage concurrency risks.

-An example of how to configure `xSelect` and `pxArg` is shown [here](./WEBSOCKETD_getting_started.md#service-tasks).
+An example of how to configure `xSelect` and `pvArg` is shown [here](./WEBSOCKETD_getting_started.md#service-tasks).

 Other uses may be concievably be found for `Ember_SelectClients`, but it was designed to allow websocket server tasks to broadcast messages to the subset of dependent Websocket clients.
-The server task provides both `xSelect` and `pxArg`, allowing it to iterate over the set of current TCP clients, identify websocket clients that "belong" to it, and transmit messages to only those clients using the [websocket message transmission functions](#responding-to-received-messages).
+The server task provides both `xSelect` and `pvArg`, allowing it to iterate over the set of current TCP clients, identify websocket clients that "belong" to it, and transmit messages to only those clients using the [websocket message transmission functions](#responding-to-received-messages).